 - Proof of English-language proficiency at (CEFR) B2-level (min.
 TOEFL-iBT score is 72; min.
 IELTS is 5.0).
 For TOEFL please indicate the school code 3567 for us to receive your score report digitally.

 - Proof of quantitative skills

-- Official diploma, university transcript and diploma supplement (if available) - Only notarized copies will be accepted and must be submitted personally or via registered mail to:
+- Official diploma, university transcript and diploma supplement (if available) plus official translations into English or German.
+Only notarized copies will be accepted and must be submitted personally or via registered mail to

 Goethe Business School

 Eschersheimer Landstraße 121